 With the stock ’cooler removed, it’s a good opportunity to compare it with the Revo intercooler.
 The OEM item is very light and insubstantial, whereas the Revo unit feels very solid.
 With 51% more volume it’s much larger and is designed to flow more air through its bar and plate core.
 But with cast end tanks and finished in smart black, it looks and feels like a quality part.

 As with the turbo, the Revo intercooler and Pipe Upgrade Kit has been designed to directly replace the restrictive and lower budget OEM items.
 Again, most of this will be hidden, but it does its job feeding the 2.0 TSI engine with cooler air.
 Essential with a big power forced induction unit like this.
-Revo claim an impressive +27HP and 50NM gain with the Intercooler Pipe Upgrade kit.
+Revo claims an impressive +27HP and 50NM gain with the Intercooler Pipe Upgrade kit.
 The next step is to replace the front of the Golf and once the final clips and fittings are slotted back into place, it’s time for the software.

 Revo IS38ETR Turbo vs standard IS38 Turbo

 The Revo IS38ETR offers significant performance gains over a stock IS38.
 It comes with a new OEM compressor and turbine housings, so it’s a straight swap with no modifications needed.
 Every weak point of the stock IS38 has been enhanced.
-The compressor and turbine housings have been CNC re-profiled to match the larger wheels and stronger shaft and as strength is a key factor to the IS38ETR; a replacement back-plate machined from a billet piece offers greater resistance to warping.
+The compressor and turbine housings have been CNC re-profiled to match the larger wheels and stronger shaft.
+Strength is a key factor to the IS38ETR; a replacement back-plate machined from a billet piece offers greater resistance to warping.
 The larger bearing housing has also been upgraded to make room for a bespoke bearing system.
 Incorporating a reinforced thrust bearing.
 Precision balanced to levels above the OEM specification reduces vibration to the lowest possible level and improves the performance and reliability of the turbocharger.
 The IS38ETR is able to flow 40% more air than a stock IS38 unit.

 Revo ECU Performance Software